sohonetlabs/nameko-statsd/README.rst

 acts as a pass-through for them.
 They are: ``incr``, ``decr``, ``gauge``, ``set``, and ``timing``.

-In the above code example (``get_data``), you can see how we access ``incr``.
+In the above code example, you can see how we access ``incr`` and ``gauge``.

 You can also decorate any method in the service with the ``timer`` decorator, as shown in the example.
 This allows you to time any method without having to change its logic.

 Configuration
 -------------

-The library expects to find the following values in the config file you use for your service (you need one configuration block per statsd server):
+The library expects the following values to be in the config file you use for your service (you need one configuration block per different statsd server):

 .. code-block:: yaml